 Well, I’m just going to come right out and say it: these little brioche danish are so very tasty.
 They came about after a lazy Sunday morning; I had some whole wheat brioche dough in the fridge, and wanted something sweet that didn’t involve a lot of work.
 I also happened to have a tube of almond paste, goat cheese, and pistachios, and so the great experiment began.
 It was delicious from the start, but after a few tries and a little tweaking, a perfect weekend treat was born.

-I think my children love me just a little bit more now that I have baked these cinnamon rolls.
-The buns are made with brioche dough and layered with cinnamon sugar and just a touch of zest, whats not to love?
+The buns are made with brioche dough and layered with cinnamon sugar and just a touch of zest, what’s not to love?
 You can add more to the mix, like nuts, raisins, a dash of cardamom, or just leave them simple.
-The cream cheese icing is the crowning glory and makes these breakfast treats completely addictive.
-I ended up making two batches this weekend, because of the demand and how easy they are to throw together. (more…)
+The cream cheese icing is the crowning glory and makes these breakfast treats completely addictive. (more…)

 It is the quintessential breakfast combination; bacon, eggs and toast.
 But I had no bread to make toast (seems hard to believe, but true).
 In a desperate race to get my kids to school on time I decided to bake the eggs right into the dough.
 Not only was it fast, but my kids may never settle for regular eggs and toast again.
 I threw a bit of Emmenthaler cheese and bacon into the mix and 15 minutes later breakfast was ready!

 Jeff and I finished up the manuscript for book #2 yesterday.
 We are thrilled to be done with this first phase of the book.
 Now we look forward to months of testing recipes, editing copy, testing recipe and editing more copy!
 First we will CELEBRATE! 🙂